 -sp.
 Geri C- Small ivory flowers; 6-8 in umbel; leaves 1", hard, emarginate, gray-green, held upright, on a heavy vine.
 I don't know where Geri Ham Young got it.

 HOYAS are either tropical or subtropical, terrestrial or epiphytic, vines or shrubs.
 It is best to assume that they are all epiphytic and grow them in light mixes with good drainage, moderate light and a minimum temperature of 50F (10C).

 acuta, Haw.
-A- 1/2", white and pink flowers; 50 in umbel; leaves variable, hard, palmately veined, on a robust vine.
+C- 1/2", white and pink flowers; 50 in umbel; leaves variable, hard, palmately veined, on a robust vine.
 Easy of the easiest, an easy bloomer - easily!
 Syn H. parasitica, H. pallida, H. verticillata (the true name) but so many know it as acuta.
 Thailand-Malaysia-Indonesia

 albiflora, Zipp. ex Blume.
-C- 1", starry, white/red flowers; 15-20 in umbel; large, 6", fuzzy leaves on a robust vine. syn USDA 354235.
+C- 1", starry, white/red flowers; 15-20 in umbel; large, 6", fuzzy leaves on a robust vine.
 Add oyster shell to mix.
 Papua New Guinea

 aldrichii, Hemsley D- Whole plant somewhat like H. nicholsoniae, 1/2", white/pale pink and rose flowers, 20-40 flowers in umbel.
 Christmas Island, (the Australian one, west of Java, in the Indian Ocean) This is good!

 amoena ssp bogorensis T Green & Kloppenburg D - 1/2", pink flowers; 20 - 30 in umber; leaves medium, very firm, some leaves clumped and whorled at the nodes, on a moderate vine.
 Indonesia.